marionebl/remote-share-cli/readme.md

 *  [share-cli](https://github.com/marionebl/share-cli) - Quickly share files from command line to your local network

 ---
-share-cli is built by [Mario Nebl](https://github.com/marionebl) and released under the [MIT](./license.md) license.
+remote-share-cli is built by [Mario Nebl](https://github.com/marionebl) and released under the [MIT](./license.md) license.